ohumbel/guava/README-7.0-patch.md

-This will contain a short documentation about the 7.0-patch branch.
+This - at the moment - is an artifical file to initiate a pull request against 7.0-patch